Gouthami2011/CortevaProject/README.md

 # Testing
 Unit test cases are written to validate the entry in table is corresponding to the entry in the test data.
 Basic Unit test cases are written for both /api/weather and /api/weather/Stat api calls.

-Note: Added some sample unit test cases where it will load PySpark Dataframe and will test whether the data from both the api fetched a specific data.

 # How to run the project
 docker compose up